 re:publica tours the USA with a digital roadshow

 Just how much the two countries could benefit from each other on this basis is something that Melissa Eddy, Berlin correspondent of The New York Times, also notes.
 “Many Americans no longer find the German restraint they once smiled down on, for example as regards using new technologies, to be that off the mark,” she says.
-Journalist Markus Beckedahl, founder of the conference re:publica, agrees – the platform is taking part in Germany Year with a “digital roadshow” in Los Angeles, Austin, New York, Portland and Detroit: “Among members of the US public there is increasing respect for the German or indeed the European perspective on issues such as freedom of expression and data protection.”
+Journalist Markus Beckedahl, founder of the conference re:publica, agrees – the platform is taking part in the Year of German-American Friendship with a “digital roadshow” in Los Angeles, Austin, New York, Portland and Detroit: “Among members of the US public there is increasing respect for the German or indeed the European perspective on issues such as freedom of expression and data protection.”

 “It is high time to re-evaluate our partnership – not in order to leave it behind us, but to preserve it,” suggests Federal Foreign Minister Heiko Maas.
 He twittered: “The motto ‘Wunderbar together’ is likewise the goal.
 You could also say: ‘together first’.”